-2018/2019 was an exciting and eventful year during which SANE was able to meet the main objectives outlined in the previous year's Annual Report and Accounts and sustain activity and development in meeting the needs of beneficiaries.
+2019/2020 was a productive year during which SANE was able to meet the main objectives outlined in the previous year's Annual Report and Accounts and sustained its activities and developments in meeting the needs of beneficiaries.

-Mental Health is at the forefront of the public and media attention and has been identified as in need of a revolution of services provided, replacing a depleted mental health workplace and reforming the current Mental Health Act.
+Mental Health is at the forefront of the public and media attention and has been identified as in need of a revolution of services provided, replacing a depleted mental health workforce and reforming the current Mental Health Act.

-Other organisations and campaigns, including the Royal Foundation, have focussed on wellbeing, awareness, education and prevention.
+Other organisations and campaigns have focused on wellbeing, awareness, education and prevention.
 SANE contributes to this through its Black Dog initiative in schools and universities and by frequent comments on the escalation of mental ill-health problems among young people.

-The Charity's main focus, however, has been on those people who are in danger of being left out of other initiatives who have severe and enduring mental illness, their families and carers.
-For them the wait for treatment and the lack of consistent care and support can make daily living a bleak reality.
+The Charity's focus, however, is on those people who are in danger of being left out of other initiatives who have severe and enduring mental illness, their families and carers.
+For whom the lack of consistent care and support can make their lives a constant struggle.